 So an hourly rate fee model can immediately lead to incurring high costs.
 Commercial litigation attorneys and law firms typically rely on hourly billing to charge their legal fees.

 “No Win, No Fee” and Personal Injury Lawyers

-Fortunately, you have the right article to learn about the “no win, no pay” fee and how to find the best “no win, no fee” lawyer to help you with your claim.
+The good news is you are already reading the right resource about how the “no win, no pay” fee works and what you can do to search for the best “no win, no fee” lawyer to help you with your claim.

-Please note: that this article is for consumer education and awareness purposes.
+Please note as a disclaimer: that this article is for consumer education and awareness purposes.
 We chose to use the terms “no win, no pay” and “no win, no fee,” which some of America’s top law firms use as near standalone phrases in their advertising.

 What is a “No Win-No Fee” Attorney?

 To answer what a “no win, no fee” attorney is, you should first ask how a “no win, no fee” lawyers differ from traditional lawyers.
 The answer is more straightforward than you might imagine since a “no win, no fee” is a regular attorney.

 The only significant difference is how they charge their attorney’s fee for representing their clients.